IslandSQL/IslandSQL/README.md

 | `update`       | complete statement                                          |

 Tokens that are not part of the statements listed above are preserved as hidden tokens.
 As a result, the token stream represents the complete input (file).

+## IslandSQL Grammar

+The railroad diagrams of the IslandSQL grammar are produced by [RR](https://github.com/GuntherRademacher/rr) and can be found [here](https://islandsql.github.io/IslandSQL/grammar.html).

 ## Limitations